 An exculpatory liability is a liability that is nonrecourse in that no partner or person related to a partner has any economic risk of loss for the liability, but that is not secured by specific partnership property.
 In effect, an exculpatory liability is a recourse liability to the partnership as an entity, but a nonrecourse liability with respect to all the partners.
+The concept of exculpatory liabilities was introduced in the Preamble to 1992 regulations dealing with how to allocate partnership nonrecourse deductions.
 Exculpatory liabilities are an issue for LLCs and LLPs, but not for garden-variety partnerships.
+This is because LLCs and LLPs can have liabilities that are recourse to the entity but for which no member or partner is personally liable (i.e., exculpatory liabilities).
+In contrast, garden-variety partnerships do not have exculpatory liabilities because there is always have at least one general partner that is personally liable for all liabilities that are recourse to the entity.